pkgcore/pkgcore/doc/man/pkgcore.rst

 This form can be used in configuration files, but in doing so portage will have issues with the syntax.
-To maintain configuration compatibility, limit extended syntax usage to the the commandline only.
+To maintain configuration compatibility, limit extended syntax usage to the commandline only.

 ===================== ==========================================================
 Token                 Result